Easy Blackstone Eggs

 • 1/4 tsp sea salt

-• 1/4 tsp freshly ground black pepper
+• 1/4 tsp ground black pepper

-Step 3: Cook the Scrambled Eggs
+Step 3: Cook and Fold the Eggs

-• egg mixture (from Step 1)
+• egg mixture from Step 1

 Leave a Comment